ucsd-cse231-w21/chocopy-wasm-compiler/proposals/testing.md

 Users will still be able to write and run local unit tests via `npm run test`.
 Our fuzzing framework will instead be avaiable with `npm run fuzz`.
 This testing script will continually generate new programs of interest, evaluate the programs, and write the evaluation results to a file.
+These programs will be evaluated using Cypress.

+We will also make available Cypress unit tests via `npm run cypress-test`.
+Users can create their own tests under the [cypress](../cypress/) directory.

 ## Milestone